-Whole chicken braised with milk, mustard and herbs, which makes for a wonderfully moist and flavourful chicken and a great gravy!
+This milk braised whole chicken brings mustard and herbs to the milk, which makes for a wonderfully moist and flavourful chicken and a fabulous gravy!

 I thought I’d share this lovely braised whole chicken recipe this week for a couple of reasons.
 First, it makes an easy and delicious chicken dinner anytime and everyone can use more of those!